Written by: Christie Nicholas // Jun 8, 2021

 With technology at the forefront of both online learning and remote teaching, it’s no surprise that lesson two involves creative uses of technology.
 In traditional online learning, courses are purposefully planned over a defined period of time, carefully considering the content and the various types of interaction that support and facilitate student learning outcomes.
 Remote teaching, on the other hand, is a temporary shift of instructional delivery that will return to its original method once the emergency has ended.
 Although the early days of quarantine were mostly spent learning new technologies, some faculty were already pushing the boundaries to ensure students remained engaged and motivated.
 USF’s Dr. Elizabeth Cass, Instructor and Graduate Coordinator for the College of Behavioral and Community Sciences, leveraged live events in Microsoft Teams to conduct a mock trial where her undergraduate students got hands-on experience interacting with members of the community and serving as jurors in a virtual courtroom.

 Another USF instructor, Carlyn Vogel, reimagined several assignments from her Death and Dying course that required students to physically visit a funeral home.
 Instead, Carlyn partnered with Digital Learning and brought the experience to students by capturing 360-degree video footage where students could explore and interact with specific locations from the site.
-If Still of an interactive 360 funeral home site mapthese examples prove anything, it’s that technology should not be viewed as a trivial component of learning.
+If these examples prove anything, it’s that technology should not be viewed as a trivial component of learning.
 If it could help promote a sense of connectedness and engagement even during a global pandemic, imagine the possibilities and creative uses of technology in post-COVID environments.

 Lesson 3: Plan for the unexpected